zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Authentication

-Authentication is the method of how an entity, whether it be a user (API Client) or an application (API Service), proves its true identity.
+Authentication is the method of how an entity, whether it be a user (API Client), or an application (API Service), proves its true identity.

 API ML uses the following authentication methods: